Jennifer Welsh: Career

 Welsh has engaged in a number of policy processes related to international peace and security and Canadian foreign policy.
 In 2005, she was the lead writer for the International Policy Statement for the Government of Canada.
 From 2013 to 2016 Welsh was served as Assistant Secretary General and Special Advisor to UN Secretary-General Ban Ki-Moon on the Responsibility to Protect – a position in which she helped to further develop and implement the principle within and beyond the UN system.
+She delivered the 2016 Massey Lectures.

-Welsh currently works as the Canada 150 Research Chair in Global Governance and Security and serves as the Director of the Centre for International Peace and Security Studies (CIPSS) at McGill University.
-She is also a professor at the Max Bell School of Public Policy, and the Co-Director of the Research Network on Women, Peace and Security.
+Welsh currently works as the Canada 150 Research Chair in Global Governance and Security and serves as the director of the Centre for International Peace and Security Studies (CIPSS) at McGill University.
+She is also a professor at the Max Bell School of Public Policy, and the co-director of the Research Network on Women, Peace and Security.

-Welsh has also served as consultant to several organizations including McKinsey and Co, Aspen Institute’s Business and Society Program, and the Government of Canada.
+Welsh has also served as consultant to several organizations, including McKinsey and Co, Aspen Institute’s Business and Society Program, and the Government of Canada.

-Other Activities and Affiliations

-Welsh is the author of several books including, At Home in the World: Canada's Global Vision for the 21st Century (2004, Harper Collins), The Return of History: Conflict, Migration and Geo-politics in the 21st Century (House of Anansi Press, 2016), and Humanitarian Intervention and International Relations (Oxford University Press, 2004).